We may earn a commission when you buy using our links.

 In today’s world, privacy intrusions cannot be taken lightly.
 Websites track your location and every action you take in order to sell your data to third-party advertisers and fill their coffins with cash.
 Even big corporations like Facebook and Google do it, and it’s getting worse every day.
 Thankfully, there several ways to protect your data and privacy, including the use of specific browser extensions that make sure your information is in good hands.

 There are many extensions for this purpose though, and choosing one can be a daunting task.
-Well, not anymore, as we’ve compiled a list of the best privacy extensions t facilitate the process of safeguarding your data.
+Well, not anymore, as we’ve compiled a list of the best privacy extensions (or best ad blockers for Google Chrome) to facilitate the process of safeguarding your data.

-AdBlock Plus is a well-known name in the privacy-protection industry.
-Besides blocking all forms of ads, including popups and banner, this extension stops scripts and widgets aimed at tracking your browsing behavior and data, and creates a safe environment for you to use.
+Adblock Plus is a well-known name in the privacy-protection industry.
+Besides blocking all forms of ads, including pop-ups and banners, this extension stops scripts and widgets aimed at tracking your browsing behavior and data, and creates a safe environment for you to use.

-AdBlock Plus has a whitelist feature that gives you full control over which websites deserve support and which are too annoying with ads enabled.
-This extension is available for Chrome, Safari and Firefox, and it offers basic features for normal internet users and more advanced ones for those who like playing around with settings and toggles.
+Adblock Plus has a whitelist feature that gives you full control over which websites deserve support and which are too annoying with ads enabled.
+This extension is available for Chrome, Safari and Firefox, and it offers basic features for normal internet users and more advanced ones for those who like playing around with different settings.
 In other words, it’s perfect for both pros and noobs.

 - Easy On-Off toggling